 Not that there weren’t any privacy professionals before, but GDPR made privacy professionals, who used to focus mainly on understanding laws and regulations, face another challenge- understanding how IT systems work to know where personal data is stored.

 What is data discovery?

 Data discovery is the process of discovering, cataloging, and classifying information in different IT systems.
-It aims to understand what kind of data is being stored and processed so that the business can derive value from it.
+It aims to understand what kind of data is being stored and processed so the business can derive value from it.

 When speaking in terms of personal data processing, data discovery is fundamental to achieving compliance.

 The process of personal data discovery detects all personal data you hold and discovers data processing activities your organization conducts, allowing you to set up appropriate technical and organizational measures and manage personal data in a compliant way.

 Why is data discovery important for compliance?